-Suzanne Ewing reflects on The Burrell Collection, its architecture & its location within the green swathes of Glasgow’s Pollok Park
+Suzanne Ewing reflects on The Burrell Collection, its architecture & its location within the green stretch of Glasgow’s Pollok Park.

 Brit Andresen, Barry Gasson and John Meunier designed The Burrell Collection in Glasgow to shelter an eclectic collection of valued objects but also to be an archetypical sheltering place.
 In a description accompanying the 1972 second stage competition entry, the architects wrote, “The building touches the trees, its glazed north wall allowing the woodland space and the space in the museum to become one.
 We thought of the walk along this edge as ‘a walk in the woods’.”[i]
 Andresen, after a subsequent career in architectural practice and education in Queensland, Australia, reflected on the relief that the building’s landscape-immersed edge offered to returning visitors.[ii]

 Ship-owner Sir William Burrell (1861-1958) gifted his vast collection of over 8000 objects to Glasgow in 1944, with the condition that they would be housed away from the poor air quality of the day.
 No sites were immediately identified.
 In 1966 Pollok Park, 361 acres of parkland to the south west of Glasgow, was bequeathed to the city.
 This led to the announcement of a competition to design & build a new museum.
 A two-stage architectural design competition ran from 1971-72, with design and construction taking place from 1976.
 The building opened in 1983.

 Shelter in place has been a recurring Covid-19 command.
 It seems to be most prevalent in the US context, rather than the confinement, lockdown, or stay at home messages of more deeply urbanised Europe.
 The phrase suggests intimate conditions within landscapes, harbouring from storms, natural disasters, feeling safe whatever the weather.